 Spend time researching the firm – start with our website but also try to attend law fairs, webinars, insight days and other virtual events to get a real feel and culture for the firms you’re applying to.

 Have you had any non-legal work experience?
+What are your strengths and how can you display these as part of the process?
 What transferable skills have you obtained that are relevant for a career as a lawyer?

 Make sure you proofread your application before submitting it.
 Spelling and grammar mistakes do make a difference – for lawyers in particular, attention to detail is key.

 Put this in chronologically, starting with your most recent studies.

 Include both legal and non-legal work experience.
 We recognise that not everyone will have had an opportunity to secure work experience in a law firm before applying.
 That's ok.
 What we are really interested in is the skills, any experience and knowledge that you've gained along the way and why this would make you a successful lawyer.

 Rare Contextual Recruitment System

 We use this for all our roles.
 It helps us identify high potential individuals by putting candidates’ grades in the context of their social and educational background.

 You will find a variety of question types, including some video and written responses.
 Some of these questions may present you with a range of situations and challenges that you can expect to face as a trainee here at Clyde.
 Think about how you would respond to the different challenges and opportunities you can expect as part of your daily work.

 Some questions also focus on motivation for the role, and what you can bring to the firm.
 Try to answer these honestly, as we want to know how you would respond authentically.
 We also want to give you the opportunity to learn more about Clyde and the role you have applied for.